grantwinney/52-Weeks-of-Pi/06-RGB-LED-Experiment/README.md

 The RgbLed.py file cycles through colors.
 Run it using: `python3 RgbLed.py`

 The RgbLedPwm.py file cycles through colors too, but uses PWM (pulse-width modulation) to do so very smoothly.

+## Notes

+The pins for each color are listed at the top of each script.
+Change as necessary.